 This report was drawn up in accordance with the Global Reporting Initiative (GRI) Standards and in line with its eight reporting principles, taking into account the Standards' most recent recommendations and guidelines.
-Our sustainability reporting for 2022 consists of the Annual Report 2022, including this chapter on sustainability, as well as the Annex to the Sustainability Report 2022, the GRI Content Index 2022, and additional disclosures on our website.
-All information is available online at www.cembra.ch/sustainability.
+The GRI Content Index 2023 is available online at www.cembra.ch/sustainability.